lorenzotomasdiez/ccpm-gitlab/ccpm/rules/path-standards.md

 ### Emergency Procedures
 If privacy information has been leaked:
-1. Immediately edit GitHub Issues/comments
+1. Immediately edit GitLab Issues/notes
 2. Clean Git history if necessary
 3. Update related documentation and templates
 4. Establish monitoring to prevent recurrence